 The summary financial data presented below as at and for the years ended 31 December 2020 and 2019 and as at 31 December 2018 has been extracted without material adjustment from the 2020 Financial Statements.
 The other summary financial data presented below for the year ended 31 December 2018 has been extracted without material adjustment from the 2019 Financial Statements (which includes the 2018 restated statement of income).
-The summary financial data as at and for the six-month periods ended 30 June 2021 and 2020 has been extracted without material adjustment from the 2021 Interim Financial Statements.

-The following table sets out the Group's consolidated statement of income/(loss) for the years ended 31 December 2018, 2019 and 2020 and the six months ended 30 June 2020 and 2021:
+The following table sets out the Group's consolidated statement of income/(loss) for the years ended 31 December 2018, 2019 and 2020: